jl33-ai/s9-quant/README.md

 - This is another feature
 - See the moment I learnt the /11 trick
 - Even though everyone is on a spectrum, from me to Terry (cracked fast) we want to see if their RELATIVE speeds are the same; i.e no matter the general speed, does everyone find take twice as long to do ? x 12
+- **Tougher inferences**
+  - Measure the extent to which you get 'thrown off' by a losing streak / bad and long ones
+  - For a 120s game, the variance the is attributable to your performance, and the variance that is due to the relative hardness of the question (which I need a way to quantify, find a distribution of...
+I need a lot of data in other words) - *This I guess is the real question*

 1. **Rate of Improvement**: By tracking a user's performance over time, you can visualize their learning curve.
 Some users might show rapid initial improvement followed by a plateau, while others might demonstrate steady incremental improvement.
 This could reflect different learning styles and strategies.